elysium1499/DataVisualizationProject2025/src/1global-trends.md

 <div>
-The radar chart allows you to view monthly flight volumes.
-Each point on the circular graph represents a specific month of the year, starting from January at the top and moving clockwise through February, March, and so on, until December.
-The distance of each point from the center of the circle indicates the number of flights during that month.
-By hovering over each point, you would be able to see the exact number of flights for that particular month.
-This type of chart is useful for identifying seasonal trends in air travel.
-You could also select a different year from the dropdown menu to compare how these monthly flight patterns have changed over time.
+Lastly, the radar chart offers a fresh perspective by displaying monthly flight volumes in a circular, clock-like form.
+Each "spoke" of the chart represents a month, with the distance from the center indicating flight volume.
+This design cleverly visualizes seasonality in air travel—highlighting, for instance, the summer peaks or the holiday spikes in November and December.

+What’s notable here is the ability to switch between years.
+This allows viewers to see how certain seasonal patterns persist or shift over time, and how anomalies—like the spring 2020 collapse—stand out starkly.
+For instance, a comparison between 2019 and 2020 reveals how travel during typically busy months was severely disrupted.

 </div>